https://www.theforgottenboys.co.uk

 Because child abuse destroys the heart and soul of the adult The Forgotten Boys have lived experience in homelessness; addictions, poor metal health, broken relationships, coercion and controlling behaviours, and many other poor life choices or by circumstance.
 We add a valued voice, to service practice and policy

-The Forgotten Boys help improve practitioner and organizational service in: Policy, Practice, Delivery, Training, Grant / funding input
+The Forgotten Boys help improve practitioner and organizational service in: Policy, Practice, Delivery, Training, Grant / funding input.

 Some of The Forgotten Boys have worked with, added value or had input with the following: